If you operate a website or app that collects personal user information, read on.

 The FTC Started Sniffing Around LeadClick

-FTC commissioners heard that LeadClick and LeanSpa may be engaging in tricky marketing and disingenuously enlisting consumers in alternative health programs.
-So, to suss out the situation, officials started sniffing around both operations.
+FTC commissioners heard that LeadClick and LeanSpa may be engaging in tricky marketing by disingenuously enlisting consumers in alternative health programs.
+So, officials started sniffing around both operations.

 Ultimately, the FTC suspected that both parties, in addition to a handful of individuals, used promotional tactics that defied both the FTC Act and Connecticut law.
 Fake news sites – which included unsubstantiated claims, fake testimonials, and misappropriated names of real reporters – landed the operation in hot water.